ocaml/v2.ocaml.org/site/learn/tutorials/basics.md

-even for large programs, and it's a major time-saving feature because it removes a whole class of errors which cause segfaults, `NullPointerException`s and `ClassCastException`s in other languages (or important but often ignored runtime warnings, as in Perl).
+even for large programs, and it's a major time-saving feature because it removes a whole class of errors which cause segfaults, `NullPointerException`s and `ClassCastException`s in other languages (or important but often ignored runtime warnings).

 [utop]: https://github.com/diml/utop